12 Days of Christmas - Christmas Putz Houses for Your Christmas Decor

 - Christmas embellishments

-- Copy the pattern for the Christmas Putz House No. 1 onto cardboard, score the fold lines, cut out
+- Copy the pattern for the Christmas Putz House No. 1 onto cardboard, score the fold lines, cut out or use a cutting machine

 - Prime and paint the house